 They're trusted by thousands.

-It tracks over 20 billion dollars of investments.
+It tracks over $20 billion of investments.

 Check it out.

-Hannity.com retirement.
+Hannity.com, retirement.

-And as we continue Sean Hannity show, so Joe DeGenova, friend of this program, great guy, um, married to Victoria Tunsing, another good friend.
+So Joe DeGenova, friend of this program, great guy, married to Victoria Tunsing, another good friend.

-Um, he's the one that first told me, no, Barr's the real deal.
+He's the one that first told me, no, Barr's the real deal.

 Meaning he felt he was a real straight shooter, law and order guy.

-I did not know a whole lot about William Barr, the new attorney general.
+I did not know a whole lot about William Barr, the new Attorney General.

-In an interview Tuesday night on Fox with Laura Ingram, uh, he said that Durham is further along in his investigation than the public knows.
+In an interview Tuesday night on Fox with Laura Ingram, he said that Durham is further along in his investigation than the public knows.

-Now it's been reported that Durham's been working on this for weeks, if not months already.
+Now, it's been reported that Durham's been working on this for weeks, if not months already.

 That's a slam dunk, by the way.